SAASphysics/course-physics/src/overview/reassess.rst

 :tags: overview, reassess, feedback, appointment

-TODO: Consider using a booking calendar for officehours

 1. Use the calendar below to select a day and time when we are both available.

 2. Fill out the requested info on when you want to meet and why